Arnell Ignacio: Personal life

-Ignacio had Frannie Ignacio, a businesswoman, as his live-in partner for 12 years.
+Ignacio was in a relationship with Frannie Ignacio, a businesswoman, as his live-in partner for 12 years.
 They got married on March 10, 2004, but they separated in the same year.
 Since 2015, he had plans to have their marriage annulled.
 Together, they have a daughter.

 Ignacio is openly gay.
 He got engaged to singer Ken El Psalmer in June 2015, but broke up almost two months later.